-A lot of these "tickets" seem to be closed without further action taken.
-It must be hard to gather reliable evidence of over-service incidents.
-Some of the only sources of information are questionable eyewitness accounts or purchase receipts that may not reflect what a patron actually drank--for example, it might show several whiskey shots, but he could have bought a round for friends.
-Evidence gets cleaned up and forgotten by the time a TABC rep can investigate, so these probes don't always turn out the way they ideally should.
+At this point, you may have noticed that a lot of these investigations seem to end up being closed without further action taken.
+This is largely because it can be hard to gather reliable evidence that a bar actually over-served someone.
+In many cases, the only sources of information are questionable eyewitness accounts or purchase receipts that may not reflect what a patron actually drank--for example, it might show several whiskey shots, but not whether he purchased them all for his personal consumption or bought a round for friends.
+Because the agency is massively understaffed, evidence also sometimes gets cleaned up and forgotten by the time a TABC rep gets a chance to investigate, so these probes don't always turn out the way they would in a perfect world.

 11/29/2012: TABC agents investigated a two-part report from a citizen about Sherlock's serving alcohol to an intoxicated person and a subsequent breach of the peace.
-It's not guaranteed the two are related (the publicly issued summaries aren't very detailed) but over-intoxication often makes people fightin' mad.
+It's not guaranteed the two are related (the publicly issued summaries aren't very detailed) but it's certainly the case that over-intoxication often makes people fightin' mad.

-No matter how the two may have tied together at the time, the investigation went on for almost two months but the TABC closed the file without further disposition.
+We have no way of knowing how these two complaints may have tied together at the time, but regardless of the relationship or lack thereof, the investigation went on for almost two months before the TABC closed the file without further disposition.

 5/17/2012: The agency investigated a pair of citizen complaints filed as one: Serving alcohol to an intoxicated party, and "Intoxicated Licensee/Permittee," or a drunk employee.
-Unfortunately these two infractions can go hand-in-hand, since a drunk employee (bartender, wait staff, manager, it's unclear) has compromised judgment and therefore might over-serve other people without questioning his or her own behavior.
+Unfortunately these two infractions can go hand-in-hand, since a drunk employee often has compromised judgment and therefore might over-serve other people without properly questioning his or her own behavior.

 Regardless, the TABC investigated the allegations for about a month and a half before closing the file without taking further administrative action.

-The TABC's file on this Sherlock's location say that its license to operate was voluntarily suspended near the end of 2017.
+The TABC's file on this Sherlock's location also indicate that its license to operate was voluntarily suspended near the end of 2017.
 It's not exactly clear why it closed, but news sources speculated about low sales and problems with parking.